Work Accident Attorney Indianapolis

 That's why injured workers throughout Indiana turn to Hocker Law, LLC for the legal help they need after their workplace accidents.
 If someone other than your employer was responsible for the accident, you may have grounds to pursue a personal injury claim against that third party.
-Personal injury lawyer Brett E. Osborne, a legal professional with more than two decades' experience, represents clients with third-party claims in on-the-job accidents.
+Our legal professionals represent clients with third-party claims in on-the-job accidents.

 (Note: Hocker Law, LLC does not handle workers' compensation claims, but we do represent injured workers with third-party liability claims.
 If you were injured but do not have a third-party claim, we can refer you to a workers' comp attorney.)

 We are prepared to help you sort through the details and get justice.
 Our attorneys have extensive experience handling a variety of workplace accident cases and can work with you every step of the way.

 Our law firm has years of experience handling a wide range of workplace accidents in Indianapolis and other cities throughout Indiana.
 Some of the most common workplace accidents we regularly handle include:

 - Back injuries (36 percent of workplace injuries affect people's back, according to the U.S. Bureau of Labor Statistics)

 - Shoulder injuries (12 percent)

 - Ankle injuries (9 percent)

 Sometimes, injuries such as those listed above occur due to a single incident.
 However, many workplace injuries slowly develop over time due to repeatedly performing the same physical activity.
 Factory workers and office employees are especially susceptible to repetitive motion injuries, including carpal tunnel syndrome or nerve damage in the hands and wrists.